nandhuz-coder/Web-Based-Library-Management-System-V3/README.md

-# Library Management System V2
+# Library Management System V3

 ## Following feature will be added in this repo

 1. Server side caching
 2. Server side validation
 3. Scalable image upload
-4. Wiring up CI/CD
+4. Api rendering

 ## Techonologies used in this application